 Usually, budget services are not something you associate with high quality.
 However, WordPress hosting is a bit of an outlier.
 There’s so much competition in the field that providers have an incentive to offer low prices if they want to attract new customers.
 That’s great news for you as a consumer.

-In practice, this means that it's possible to find WordPress hosting plans starting at less than $5 per month.
-What's more, they are often robust enough to handle sites with significant amounts of traffic.
+In practice, this means that it’s possible to find WordPress hosting plans starting at less than $5 per month.
+What’s more, they are often robust enough to handle sites with significant amounts of traffic.
 We can confidently recommend all the providers in this roundup.
-However, SiteGround, iPage, and Hostinger in particular are top all-around options.
+However, SiteGround and Namecheap, in particular, are great choices from a price-performance standpoint.
+Plus, Namecheap includes a monthly payment option, which is rare for budget web hosts.

 Do you have any questions about which WordPress hosting plan is a good fit for your site?
 Let’s talk about them in the comments section below!